lhtin/You-Dont-Know-JS/up & going/ch2.md

 Though it may not seem obvious from that syntax, `foo` is basically just a variable in the outer enclosing scope that's given a reference to the `function` being declared.
 That is, the `function` itself is a value, just like `42` or `[1,2,3]` would be.

-This may sound like a strange concept at first, so take a moment to ponder it.
+This may sound like a strange concept at first, so take a moment to __ponder__(细思) it.
 Not only can you pass a value (argument) *to* a function, but *a function itself can be a value* that's assigned to variables, or passed to or returned from other functions.

 As such, a function value should be thought of as an expression, much like any other value or expression.